yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/audit-logging-ycql.md

 Audit logging can be used to record information about YCQL statements or events (such as login events) and log the records on a per-node basis into the YB-Tserver logs.
 Audit logging can be enabled on YugabyteDB cluster by setting the `ycql_enable_audit_log` TServer flag to `true`.
 By default, each TServer records all login events and YCQL commands issued to the server.

-Audit record is logged before an operation attempts to be executed, failures are audited as well.
-Hence, if an operation fails to execute, both operation execution and failure are logged.
-However, an error that happens during parsing or analysis of YCQL statements results in only an error audit record being logged.
+Audit record is logged before an operation attempts to be executed, and failures are audited as well.
+If an operation fails to execute, both operation execution and failure are logged.
+However, an error that happens during parsing or analysis of YCQL statement results only in an error audit record to be logged.

-YCQL audit logging can be further customized by additional TServer flags described below.
+YCQL audit logging can be further customized using additional YB-TServer flags.

 ## Enable audit logging